Adult Evening Language Courses

 205 Dyke Road

-You can download the enrolment form as a PDF, which you can print out.
-Enrolment Form PDF (needs link)
+You can download the brochure with the enrolment form as a PDF, which you can then print out.

 Forms are also available at Reception.

-In line with our commitment to running evening language courses for the local community, we are pleased to offer for the academic year 2016 - 2017 a range of 30 week adult education evening courses in Arabic, Mandarin Chinese, French, German, Italian, Japanese, Polish, Brazilian Portuguese, Russian and Spanish starting in September 2016.
-For Spanish we will also have a 10 week intensive beginners' course commencing at that time.
-Full details of these courses will be released shortly.
+In line with our commitment to running evening language courses for the local community, we will be pleased to offer for the academic year 2018 - 2019 a range of 30 week Adult Evening Language Courses in Arabic (Modern Standard), Chinese (Mandarin), French, German, Italian, Japanese, Polish, Portuguese (European), Russian, Spanish and Swedish starting in September 2018.
+For Spanish we will also have a 10 week intensive beginner course commencing at that time.
+Please check the Course Schedule above for full details.

-In addition to our main course programme starting in the autumn, we will be offering 20 week beginners' courses in French, German, Italian and Spanish in January 2017 and then in April 2017 we will be opening 10 week Holiday Courses (short beginner courses for holidaymakers) as well.
+In addition to our main course programme starting in the autumn, we will be offering 20 week beginner courses in French, German, Italian and Spanish in January 2019 and then in April 2019 we will be opening 10 week Holiday Courses (short beginner courses for holidaymakers) as well.